tianqwang/Google-Cloud-NCAA-ML-Competition/README.md

  - **Randomness**: The dataset to be predicted and evaluated is quite small.
 Although we are predicting 64*63 = 4032 matches, but there are only 63 matchs that would actually happen, which means any match would have big influence on the log-loss.

 ## Key Strategies
-- **Double the training data.** The first thing for this competition is to build the modeling framework based the given dataset.
-At first the data is structured in the unit of each game match, and got the feature based on two different teams.
-But we can actually build two records for each match, by setting away team as `Team_1`, home team as `Team_2`, or setting home team as `Team_1`, away team as `Team_2`, respectively.
+- **Double the training data.** The first thing for this competition is to build the modeling framework based on the given dataset.
+At first, the data is structured in the unit of each game match and got the feature based on two different teams.
+But we can actually build two records for each match, by setting away team as Team_1, the home team as Team_2, or setting home team as Team_1, away team as Team_2, respectively.

-- **Use two Stage model instead of one to optimize the target metric.** The evaluation metric is log-loss, which can be actually dirctly optimize by modeling, but there would be a problem for that: For one stage modeling, we can only build a classifier to optimize the log-loss, by setting predicted variable=0/1, but in this case, we actually lose much information in the ultimate scores.
+- **Use two Stage model instead of one to optimize the target metric.** The evaluation metric is log-loss, which can be directly optimized by modeling, but there would be a problem for that: For one stage modeling, we can only build a classifier to optimize the log-loss, by setting predicted variable=0/1, but in this case, we actually lose much information in the final scores.
 (For example, win with 80:79 would be the same as win with 80:40).
-So here I used two stage models:
+So here I used two-stage models:

  1. Stage1: Using a regression model to predict the score difference between `Team_1` and `Team_2`.
  2. Stage2: Based on the predictions of score difference from stage1, get the probability of win rate in the past for those prediction levels, and use spline interpolation to smooth it.